 In violence during weekly protests against walls and fences Israel is building in and around the West Bank to keep Arabs out of Israel and Jewish settlements on occupied land, a 14-year-old Palestinian youth was hit in the head and badly wounded by a rubber bullet, protesters and Palestinian medics said.

-In all, 35 people were hurt—18 police officers, according to a police spokesperson, and 17 protesters, according to medics.
+In all, 35 people were hurt — 18 police officers, according to a police spokesperson, and 17 protesters, according to medics.

 In an unusually strongly worded statement, Abbas, who is mindful of local criticism of his decision to restart negotiations, said, “The occupation forces are crossing all red lines in an attempt to block the resumption of peace talks.”

 Some protesters in Jerusalem, complaining at Netanyahu’s inclusion of sites in the occupied West Bank and East Jerusalem in an Israeli national heritage plan, flew Hamas banners.
+The heritage site issue was also cited by protesters in Hebron.

 Fatah questions talks move